Taraknath Das: The Tarak Nath Das Foundation

 Currently, this foundation awards grant money to Indian graduate students studying in the United States, who have completed or are about to complete one year of graduate work, and are working towards a degree.
 There are Tarak Nath Das funds at about a dozen universities in the States.
 Only the fund at Columbia University, called the Mary Keatinge Das Fund, has a fairly significant amount of money in it and the income is used to fund lectures and conferences on India.
 Other participatory universities are the University of Pittsburgh, New York University, the University of Washington, the University of Virginia, Howard University, Yale University, the University of Chicago, the University of Michigan, the University of Wisconsin–Madison, American University, and the University of Hawaii at Manoa.

 Later life

-Tarak was among those who suffered emotionally from the Partition of India in 1947 and vehemently opposed the process of balkanisation of South Asia till his last day.
+Taraknath was among those who suffered emotionally from the Partition of India in 1947 and vehemently opposed the process of balkanisation of South Asia till his last day.
 After forty-six years in exile, he revisited his motherland in 1952, as a visiting professor of the Watumull Foundation.
 He founded the Vivekananda Society in Calcutta.
 On 9 September 1952, he presided over the public meeting to celebrate the 37th anniversary of Bagha Jatin's heroic martyrdom, urging the youth to revive the values upheld by his mentor, Jatindâ.
 He died upon return to the United States on 22 December 1958, aged 74.